Unifying Summary Statistic Selection for Approximate Bayesian Computation: Experiments

 The choice of compressor architecture is not unique.
 For example, we could have included further layers after the mean-pooling operation or used a fully-connected network throughout.
-However, using the mean-pooled latent features has a unique advantage: They are unbiased estimates of the \emph{population} mean of the features independent of sample size.
-The architecture was motivated by the observation that the likelihood of exponential family distributions can be expressed in terms of sums (or means) of transformations of the data.
+However, using the mean-pooled latent features has several advantages: First, the number of compressor parameters is independent of the sample size.
+Second, they are unbiased estimates of the \emph{population} mean of the features independent of sample size.
+The architecture was motivated by the observation that the likelihood of exponential family distributions can be expressed in terms of sums (or means) of transformations of the data and preserves the i.i.d.\ structure required to connect Fisher information maximization with EPE minimization as discussed in \cref{sec:fisher}.
 We thus expect the learned summaries to remain informative for different sample sizes.
 To test this hypothesis, we repeated the analysis with $n=100$ instead of $n=10$ observations per example.
 The NLPs are smaller because we had access to more data: $0.68\pm0.01$ for likelihood-based inference and $0.70\pm0.01$ for MDN-compressed ABC, where the MDN was trained on the larger dataset using the same methodology as before.
 Running MDN-compressed ABC with the network trained on the smaller dataset yielded a NLP of $0.72\pm0.01$, \ie{} the performance is almost indistinguishable from the network trained on the larger dataset despite being exposed to an order of magnitude fewer observations.
-Importantly, the MDN itself cannot achieve this generalisation because the model was trained on data with a fixed sample size.
+Importantly, the posterior density estimator itself cannot achieve this generalization because the model was trained on data with a fixed sample size.
+BayesFlow seeks to provide amortized inference even for variable sample sizes although at the cost of further simulations \citep{Radev2022BayesFlow}.